dmej103/dmej103/README.md

 - 👯 I’m looking to collaborate on projects in any multi-threaded languages (Java, C++, Python) or Javascript.
 I want to make complete full-stack applications to be hosted online.
 - 💬 Ask me about Java.
 - 📫 How to reach me: _**davidmej1997@gmail.com**_
 - ⚡ Fun fact: I love skateboarding, playing guitar and chess.
-If you skate as well, hit me up! it doesn't have to be strictly tech-related.